rikardv/redux-ica-tinder/README.md

 In order to run you need an Authentication ticket.
 See https://github.com/svendahlstrand/ica-api.

-Add your ticket in url.tsx and the app should be working.
+Add your ticket in redux/url.tsx and the app should be working.
+Like this
 ```
 export const AUTH_TICKET = '1234578910';